Christoph/MultilingualTextAnalysis/README.md

 ### Results

+results_hyperparamter_selection_rm.csv
+results_hyperparamter_selection_svm.csv
+results_hyperparamter_selection_mlp.csv

-The files results_hyperparamter_selection_rm.csv, results_hyperparamter_selection_svm.csv, and results_hyperparamter_selection_mlp.csv include the results for hyperparamter selection.
+include the results for hyperparamter selection.

-The dictionary_training_test_results.csv file includes the results for classfier selection.
+dictionary_training_test_results.csv includes the results for classfier selection.

-The manual_test_results.csv file the results for the testing classifiers which were trained with dictionary annotated date with manually annotated test data.
+manual_test_results.csv includes the results for the classifiers which were trained with dictionary annotated date and tested with manually annotated test data.